xlab-si/iac-scan-runner/README.md

 ## Usage and examples

-This part will show one of the posible deployments and short examples on how to use API calls.
+This part will show one of the possible deployments and short examples on how to use API calls.

 Firstly we will clone the [iac scan runner] repository and run the API.